 - In late winter, when your plants are dormant, spray them with organic lime-sulfur fungicide (again, follow the directions).

-Botrytis blight is also called gray mold and it is caused by a fungus that actually thrives in cool, damp conditions, much as in early spring.
-A black mold can develop on rose buds and it is usually accompanied by fuzzy, gray mold on leaves and stems nearby.
+Botrytis blight is also called gray mold.
+It is caused by a fungus that actually thrives in cool, damp conditions, much as in early spring.
+A black mold can develop on rose buds, and it is usually accompanied by fuzzy, gray mold on leaves and stems nearby.

 If you do have blossoms that are affected, they will have brown specks and spots of the mold and completely fall apart when you touch them.